 There's also Vanilla Secret 2.
 The first half of the stage is filled with dozens of hopping Koopas, but directly after the mid-point is one of the silver P Switches.
 These switches turn all enemies into silver coins, which add up during collecting like successive stomps on enemies without landing.
 All you have to do is carry the P Switch over to where the Koopas start, stomp it, and haul plumber ass towards the right side of the stage.
 This method takes awhile to rack up the lives though....mostly because you get so many in that twenty seconds or so that the game needs a couple minutes to catch up.

-Unlike the overpowered cape, the Super Leaf in Super Mario Bros.
+Unlike the overpowering cape, the Super Leaf in Super Mario Bros.
 3, which turns Mario into Raccoon Mario, only allowed him to fly for a few seconds, and its spin attack is much slower and much shorter in range.
-However, the Tanooki Suit, which is basically a suped-up version of the Super Leaf, simply dominates over that and the other flying powerups for one simple reason: its statue mode.
-Sure, it renders you immobile and it only lasts a few seconds, but you can slide under gaps that are too narrow for even small Mario if you're on a conveyor belt, and you can kill nearly any enemy by statue-stomping them from above, including the otherwise-invulnerable Rotodisk.
+However, the Tanooki Suit, which is essentially an enhanced version of the Super Leaf, simply dominates over that and the other flying powerups for one simple reason: its statue mode.
+It renders you immobile and it only lasts a few seconds, but you can also slide under gaps that are too narrow for even small Mario if you're on a conveyor belt, as well as being able to kill nearly any enemy by statue-stomping them from above, including otherwise-invulnerable enemies like the Rotodisk.

 Super Mario Advance breaks itself with the Giant Mooks.
 Every time you toss a big Shy Guy or Ninji to the ground, they spit out hearts every single time.

-There's a card which gives you ONE HUNDRED extra lives every time you use it.
+There's a card which gives you 100 extra lives every time you use it.
 Just one use will completely break the game's difficulty to zero.